Ireland has rich musical heritage and as these instruments illustrate, it dates back many thousands of years.

 Instead, the ends of some of the pipes had been worked to a stepped taper, suggesting that this end was originally contained within an organic fitting.
 This may indicate that the pipes formed part of a composite wind instrument, such as an organ fed by a bag, or else a complex pan-pipe like device.

-These two Late Bronze Age horns were discovered in Co.
-Antrim at bogs located in Drumbest and Drunkendult respectively.
+These two Late Bronze Age horns were discovered in bogs located in Drumbest, Co.
+Antrim and Derrynane, Co.
+Kerry.
 Made from bronze they were originally cast in clay moulds.
 They represent sophisticated pieces of early metal-working and were undoubtedly valuable items, whose deposition in a bog may represent ritual activity.

 During the Late Bronze Age there were two main types of horn Ireland.
 One blown from the end and the other from a side mouthpiece, with both types being illustrated above.
 In general, the end-blown horns are mainly found in the southwest of the country, while the side-blown horns have a more even distribution.

 They appear to have been popular instruments and to-date over 122 have been discovered in Ireland (Coles 1967, 117).
 Amazingly, this accounts for over half the total number of Bronze Age horns that have so far been found in Europe and the Middle East (after Wallace 2000, 25).

 When the horns were blown they probably made a noise similar to a didgeridoo.
 Just click on the link below and you will hear two replica Bronze Age horns being played by Ancient Music Ireland.

 [typography font=”Cantarell” size=”26″ size_format=”px”]3.
 Crotals/Rattles from Dowris, Co.
 Offaly, 900-600BC[/typography]